-If you're familiar with rifle scopes, you might be a little turned off by most of the exit pupil sizes you see in binos.
+If you're familiar with rifle scopes, you might be a little turned off by most of the exit pupil sizes you see in a pair of hunting binoculars.
 But, don't make any uneducated decisions without being informed.

 Most glassing is usually done during the day when the human pupil is open to to around 2-3 mm.
-So, if you know what you're huntin’, when you're huntin’, and what you're huntin’ with, you'll want to make sure that a conventional daytime bino will do what you need it to do.
+So, if you know what you're hunting, when you're hunting, and what you're hunting with, you'll want to make sure that a good conventional daytime binocular will do what you need it to do.

 That's because the distance from your eyes to the ocular lenses matters - a lot.
 And, for glasses-wearers, you're going to want enough eye relief to ensure you're not getting jipped on the short end of the stick when it comes to quality viewing.

-The article found here will get into all the specific details on what you need to know about eye relief.
+This article on using binoculars with glasses will get into all the specific details on what you need to know about eye relief.

-While most binos sport the center focus system, you might not realize you could get more benefit out of another type of focus system - the Individual Focus System.
+While most good binoculars sport the center focus system, you might not realize you could get more benefit out of another type of focus system - the Individual Focus System.

-Knowing your focus system options and correct calibrating instructions is vital information if you want to get maximum use out of your bino.
+Knowing your focus system options and correct calibrating instructions is vital information if you want to get maximum use out of your binocular for hunting.
 But, how would you know what's what if you haven't read our "How to Focus & Calibrate Your Binoculars" article?

-Roof or Porro?
+Roof prisms or Porro?
 It's a legitimate question since optically, they're different.
-And, with roof prism optics on the rise, you mightn't want to discard the porro just yet since there may be some benefits that a low budget roof bino can't offer.
+And, with roof prism optics on the rise, you mightn't want to discard the porro just yet since there may be some benefits that a low budget roof binocular can't offer.

-While there's advantages and disadvantages of both types of power options, you might want to consult with this informative article before you blindly buy a zoom bino.
+While there's advantages and disadvantages of all types of power options, you might want to consult with this information about binocular features before you blindly buy a binocular.

-All the doublespeak, slanguage, and buzzwords can end up sounding like a bunch of gibberish and twaddle.
+All the doublespeak, language, and buzzwords can end up sounding like a bunch of gibberish and twaddle.

 The best binoculars for hunting are going to be the ones that give you a clear, bright, and sharp image of your target.
 Even better ones can give you a view that puts you right there in front of it.
 And, all hunters desire this kind of quality glassing.

-From prepping for the upcoming hunt to comfortably glassing for hours without raising your rifle to your shoulder every single time, a bino certainly has its place in the sport.
+From prepping for the upcoming hunt to comfortably glassing for hours without raising your rifle to your shoulder every single time, a good binocular certainly has its place in the sport.
 So hunt the market as you would the field - safely, wisely, and with a lot of fun!